Analyzing PureCycle Technologies (PCT) and Its Competitors

 |2.47

-PureCycle Technologies currently has a consensus price target of $27.50, indicating a potential upside of 273.64%.
-As a group, “Plastics materials & resins” companies have a potential upside of 17.08%.
-Given PureCycle Technologies’ stronger consensus rating and higher possible upside, analysts plainly believe PureCycle Technologies is more favorable than its competitors.
+PureCycle Technologies presently has a consensus target price of $27.50, suggesting a potential upside of 243.75%.
+As a group, “Plastics materials & resins” companies have a potential upside of 17.36%.
+Given PureCycle Technologies’ stronger consensus rating and higher possible upside, equities research analysts clearly believe PureCycle Technologies is more favorable than its competitors.

 Earnings and Valuation

-This table compares PureCycle Technologies and its competitors revenue, earnings per share and valuation.
+This table compares PureCycle Technologies and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue